 - 2 tablespoons oregano

-- 1 ½ tsp smoked paprika or sweet paprika
+- 1 ½ teaspoon smoked paprika or sweet paprika

 - Chop the red bell pepper, tomatoes, onions, and garlic.
-Deseed the chilies (if using).5 plum tomatoes medium ripe, 2 medium onions, ½ small red bell pepper, 4 garlic cloves
+Deseed the chilies (if using).

-- At high heat, stir fry the onions and garlic for 3 minutes.2 medium onions, 4 garlic cloves
+- At medium-high heat, stir fry the onions and garlic for 3 minutes.

-- Add the bell peppers and stir for 2 minutes.½ small red bell pepper
+- Add the bell peppers and stir for 2 minutes.

-- Add the tomatoes and let them cook for 8 mins.5 plum tomatoes medium ripe
+- Continue adding the tomatoes and let them cook for 8 mins.

 - Add the parsley, spices, chilies, beans, and one cup of water.
-Let it cook for 10 minutes with the lid on.2 cups pre-boiled or refried black beans, 2 tablespoons oregano, 1 ½ tablespoon ground cumin, 1 ½ tsp smoked paprika, 1 teaspoon salt, 1 bunch cilantro
+Let it cook for 10 minutes with the lid on.

 - Remove the lid and stir.
 Let it cook for another 5 minutes, with the lid off.